open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started/metrics.md

 configured to subscribe to instruments from the Meter `MyCompany.MyProduct.MyLibrary`, and aggregate the measurements in-memory.
 The pre-aggregated metrics are exported to a `ConsoleExporter`.

+## Implementation Special Note

+Metrics in OpenTelemetry .NET is a somewhat unique implementation of the OpenTelemetry project, as most of the Metrics API are incorporated directly into the .NET runtime itself.
+From a high level, what this means is that you can instrument your application by simply depending on `System.Diagnostics.DiagnosticSource` package.

 [1]: <https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#meter>
 [2]: <https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#counter>